electron-vite/electron-vite-react/README.md

 ## 👀 Overview

 📦 Ready out of the box
-🎯 Based on the official [react-ts](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) template, project structure will be familiar to you
+🎯 Based on the official [template-react-ts](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts), project structure will be familiar to you
 🌱 Easily extendable and customizable
 💪 Supports Node.js API in the renderer process
 🔩 Supports C/C++ native addons